Police remind communities Anzac weekend is still level 4

-Police are reminding the public that New Zealand remains at alert level 4 this long weekend.
+Police are reminding the public New Zealand remains at alert level 4 this long weekend.

 Police will continue to enforce the current restrictions until 11.59pm Monday when the country moves to alert level 3.